 - The name and location of the registered agent

 - The chosen LLC management structure

 For the period of duration, you may select “At-will” if you do not have a set closure date.
 The date of registration will be the date that the Articles of Organization is filed.
 All filing fees are non-refundable.

 Step 5: Create an LLC Operating Agreement

 While an Operating Agreement does not need to be included in the filing documents, this agreement is still considered a vital necessity for any successful business to determine the structure of your company.

 What is an LLC Operating Agreement?

 The LLC Operating Agreement is an agreement between the members of the LLC that establishes how the operations and finances will function.

 Why do I need an LLC Operating Agreement?

 Because the LLC Operating Agreement defines the roles of the business’s members and provides direction for daily operations, the document ensures stability and structure to the LLC and reduces future disputes.
-If you are already experiencing disputes due to ownership, multiple investors, complex operations, or other issues pertaining to the business, consider finding assistance for a written agreement.

 What goes into an LLC Operating Agreement?